 During the peak growing season (spring-fall), feed your Baltic Blue pothos using a diluted all-purpose fertilizer once a month.

 As the winter months approach, hold off on fertilizing as the plants’ growth will generally slow down during this time.
 And it’s best not to confuse it with all the extra food.

 Stick with the directions on the fertilizer label to avoid over-fertilizing.
 This can cause severe issues to the roots of Baltic Blue pothos and it’s challenging to correct later on.

 Are Stem Cuttings Advised for Propagating?

 To increase your collection of Baltic Blue pothos, you can propagate it by taking stem cuttings.
-Take a 3-5 inch (7-12cm) cutting from healthy stems with leaf nodes on and discard the bottom leaves.
-Place the cutting in either water or soil.
-Within four weeks, your new Baltic Blue pothos baby will produce roots.
+First take a 3-5 inch (7-12cm) cutting from healthy stems with leaf nodes on and discard the bottom leaves.
+Then place the cutting in either water or soil.
+As a result within four weeks, your new Baltic Blue pothos baby will produce roots.

 If you are rooting the stem cutting in water, remember to change the water every few days to stop it from going slimy.

 You can speed up the rooting process by dipping the freshly cut stem into rooting hormone before putting it into the potting mix.